Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 |image19|

-Click on “Send message”.
+Click on "Send message".

 |image20|

-Click on “Connect” and login to your Line Account.
+Click on "Connect" and login to your Line Account.

 |image21|

-Select LINE account, set the Recipient to “1-on-1 chat with LINE Notify” which means the message triggered by IFTTT will directly send to your chats.
-Next, input your desired message in the input box under “Message”.
-For sending images, you can insert a link to your photo in the input box under “Photo URL”.
+Select LINE account, set the Recipient to "1-on-1 chat with LINE Notify" which means the message triggered by IFTTT will directly send to your chats.
+Next, input your desired message in the input box under "Message".
+For sending images, you can insert a link to your photo in the input box under "Photo URL".

 |image22|

 On the Arduino IDE, compile the code and upload the code onto Ameba and press the reset button.
-After the event has been successfully fired, you will receive a message from “LINE Notify” on your Mobile devices or PC.
+After the event has been successfully fired, you will receive a message from "LINE Notify" on your Mobile devices or PC.

 |image23|